How to Sew the Vintage Nine-Patch Quilt Block

 Most of the examples are equal Nine Patch blocks.
 However, not all Nine Patch quilt blocks have units that are equal in size.
 While sewing equal fabric patches together is probably the most common technique, there are many patterns for unequal Nine-Patch blocks as well.

-Master the assembly of this block and you will have the skills to make many more complicated patterns.
+Master the assembly of this block and you will have the skills to make any nine-patch block.

-Quilt Math for the Equal Nine Patch Block
+Quilt Math for the Equal Nine-Patch Quilt Block

 So, let’s talk about constructing a basic equal Nine-Patch block.
 You must first decide the size of the finished block you want to make.
 Keep in mind that because there are 3 equal horizontal rows and 3 equal vertical rows choosing a size divisible by 3 will make the math easier.